 I moved back to London like a homing pigeon in summer 2012 and now I work part-time as an inner-city GP in a very diverse and gritty little nook of central London that sometimes feels like Beirut or Istanbul.
 I get to ride my bike through Hyde Park on my way in, and work with an inspiring group of nurses, doctors and administrators to care for our often complex and vulnerable patients.
 It’s deeply satisfying, stimulating work, even though it can be exhausting and it often feels as if the NHS is at breaking point.
 I believe the NHS is the most precious thing we have as a nation.

-In 2013, I did a talk for BBC Radio 4’s “Four Thought” on cheekiness as a form of non-revolutionary resistance.
-You can listen to it here and it’s only 15 minutes long.
-Please do!
-I’d like to know what you think.
-Now I’ve written and presented a 10-part series for Radio 4 in which I have explored my favourite subject: anthropology.
+In 2013, I made my radio debut in a talk for BBC Radio 4’s “Four Thought” on cheekiness as a form of non-revolutionary resistance.
+You can listen to it here.
+Since then, I’ve been a regular contributor on BBC Radio, for Pick Of The Week, on the World Service Weekend show, and various radio essays and programs, like this one on the subject of play first broadcast in Spring 2017.
+In 2016, I presented a major 10-part series for Radio 4 in which I have explored my favourite subject: anthropology.
 In this series, I asked how we have framed questions about what it means to be human over the years.

 Among other things, I’m interested in inequality, conflict, gender, archaeology, London’s electronic music, post-colonial studies, ethnomusicology, animal behaviour, diasporas of various sorts.
 I want to go to Socotra one day.